DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

       i = np.argmax(bound)

       self.update(i, k)

+      if bandit_count[i] < 1:
+        bandit_count[i] = 0
       bandit_count[i] += 1

     return self.history
 ```

 This is very similar to what we had before.
 One thing to note is that I give a very small initial value ($0.0001$) to `bandit_count` to avoid the division of zero.
+Later, I reversed the value to 0 with the `if` statement.
 An alternative approach is that similar to what we did in `Epsilon Greedy`: run the first 50 iterations on all versions before implementing `UCB1` from the 51st onward.

 Executing the following will give us results and visualizations for `UCB1`: